 Jack Shanley & Mick F.

 The conflict in Syria fuels a diverse trade in arms and munitions.
 Many transactions are performed online, providing an opportunity for remote analysis.
-This article is the first in a series of monthly updates to ARES Research Note 11: Analysing the Online Arms Trade in Opposition-controlled Syria.
+This article is the fourth in a series of monthly updates to ARES Research Note 11: Analysing the Online Arms Trade in Opposition-controlled Syria.
 Readers should refer to that report for further information on methodology and context.
 These short updates will present ongoing analysis of the online arms market in opposition-controlled North and North-western Syria, focusing on the previous month (in this case, May 2021).
 After data has been collected for the whole of 2021, a full report will be released.

 - May 2021 reflected the highest number of sales recorded within a month since this period of data recording began in December 2020;